How to survive a slasher movie as a trope female character

 10. The killer mustn’t die: EVER!
 This is a golden rule.
 No matter how many times people fight him back, what they do it with, or how dead he may appear, a good slasher will leave open a door for a sequel, prequel, special Halloween edition… You name it.
 Slasher movies are destined for a movie franchise.

-If you are a girl and you think you are in a slasher film, heed the following:
+If you are a girl and you think you might have suddenly found yourself in a slasher film, heed the following:

 - No drugs/rock n roll/parties